periode/thesis/notes.md

 - decide between **writing** and **reading**? **usage** and **possibilities**?
 - what definition of **code** do i want to choose?

+---

 ## questions

 - what are the literary standards to which code can be held to?

+### tools
 - what is *source code*, as a literary object? (aka does it need to be defined from the definitions of lit / e-lit? )
 - what are the *unique* ways that code can demonstrate/express an aesthetic sentiment?
 - - what are its *structures*, *vocabularies* and *syntaxes* (Cayley)?
 - - what are the (interpretative, critical) *techniques* to identify these aforementioned?
-- how does the creative/aesthetic use of code start to involve the rest of the world rather than simply the self-reference?
+- - how do those establish a *tension*? (tension being a prerequisite for an aesthetic experience -or a (re)solving of said tension)
+- what are the useful conceptual tools that i use from the research on e-lit (e.g. combinations, potential, interactivity, ... **check the book by hannes bajohr, code und Konzept**)?
+- - if compilation make the source code poem lose its specificity, how does that help us define what that specificity is?
 - are existing theories applicable? to what extent do we need to modify them? to what extent do we need new ones?
 - - theories for what? theories to explain *how* source code can be a means of creating aesthetic objects.
+- what are the notions of literature? text, fiction, account, figure, materiality, author, literarity, context, commitment (?), fragment (**this one works with source code modules**, in space rather than time)

+### typology
 - how can source code lit be categorized according to different periods?
 - - historically?
 - - linguistically (i.e. different programming languages)
 - - socio-economically (enterprise, hack, poet)?

-- what are the useful conceptual tools that i use from the research on e-lit (e.g. combinations, potential, interactivity, ...)?
-- if compilation make the source code poem lose its specificity, how does that help us define what that specificity is?
+### object (object of code's discourse)
 - what is code trying to make visible (following deleuze on bacon)? forces? hysteria? time? space? can it, even? how (semiotically and aesthetically)?
+- how does the creative/aesthetic use of code start to involve the rest of the world rather than simply the self-reference?

+---

 ## thoughts